-While there are only preliminary data so far, it is likely that the COVID-19 pandemic will have increased park visitation in the state even further.
-A national survey conducted for the Outdoor Industry Foundation in December 2020 found that many adult Americans began walking, biking, fishing, and participating in other outdoor activities more since the pandemic began.
-Most chose activities they could participate in close to home, and more than 60% of those who picked up these activities during the pandemic intend to continue afterwards.13 Every county in the state has an above average natural amenities score from the Economic Research Service at the U.S. Department of Agriculture,14 and a higher percentage of adults and adolescents in New Mexico report meeting physical activity recommendations compared with those in the United States as a whole.15 These data suggest that New Mexico has great opportunities for outdoor recreational activities and many residents regularly take advantage of them.
+There Remains Significant Opportunity for New Mexico to Grow Its Outdoor Recreation Economy outdoor activities more since the pandemic began.
+Most chose activities they could participate in close to home, and more than 60% of those who picked up these activities during the pandemic intend to continue afterwards.
+Every county in the state has an above average natural amenities score from the Economic Research Service at the U.S. Department of Agriculture, and a higher percentage of adults and adolescents in New Mexico report meeting physical activity recommendations compared with those in the United States as a whole.
+These data suggest that New Mexico has great opportunities for outdoor recreational activities and many residents regularly take advantage of them.